 The long division method is a mathematical technique used to divide large numbers into smaller parts.
 It breaks down the division problem into a series of easier steps.
 Instead of solving everything at once, you solve one digit at a time.
 This method is especially helpful when dividing numbers that don’t go evenly.

-Here are the 5 main steps in the long division process.
+Here are the 5 main long division steps for kids.
 You can remember them using the acronym DMSBR (Divide, Multiply, Subtract, Bring down, Repeat).

 1. Divide